x95castle1/multi-purpose-convention-server/README.md

 A sample convention server for adding in liveiness/readiness/startup probes, volumes/volume mounts, container arguments, node affinity, tolerations, and environment variables to a pod spec for a TAP workload.

+Disclaimer: This is not an officially supported Convention Service from VMware.

 ## Component Overview

 This project can be used as a template/exemplar to create your own conventions for a Supply Chain.
 Boilerplate code with a handler and convention interface has been moved to the convention-server-framework package.
 To reuse this code you just need to implement your own convention.go logic.